-NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" concentrates on the role-based IT/cybersecurity training.
-Personnel will need to work together to meet their responsibilities which include, but not limited to:
+This document concentrates on the role-based information technology / cybersecurity training.
+Personnel will need to work together to meet their responsibilities which to include, but not limited to:

-- Management: All levels of management will be responsible for their staff training needs; prioritize the use of training resources, identify training gaps and evaluate the training effectiveness; - IT/Cybersecurity Specialist: The IT/Cybersecurity specialist will be responsible for assisting in the identification of one (1) the requirements of the roles or job functions; two (2) training gaps and needs within the organization's IT/Cybersecurity program; three (3) customization that is needed and four (4) a compliance baseline for the organization; and - Training Professionals: This group includes human resource planners, training coordinators/curriculum developers, course developers/IDSs, and, of course the trainers responsible for developing, presenting and evaluating the training.
-NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" will assist the training profession in understanding the IT security knowledge/skills required; evaluate the course quality; obtain the appropriate courses and materials; develop or customize courses/materials; and tailor their teaching approach to achieve the desired Learning Objectives.
+- Management: All levels of management will be responsible for their staff training needs; prioritize the use of training resources, identify training gaps and evaluate the training effectiveness. - IT / Cyber Security Specialist: The IT / Cyber security specialist will be responsible for assisting in the identification of (1) the requirements of the roles or job functions; (2) training gaps and needs within the organization's IT / Cyber security program; (3) customization that is needed and (4) a compliance baseline for the organization. - Training Professionals: This group includes human resource planners, training coordinators/curriculum developers, course developers/Instructional Development Specialists (IDS), and, of course the trainers responsible for developing, presenting and evaluating the training.
+This document will assist the training profession in understanding the IT security knowledge / skills required; evaluate the course quality; obtain the appropriate courses and materials; develop or customize courses/materials; and tailor their teaching approach to achieve the desired Learning Objectives.

-The training methodology described in this chapter focuses on providing the training developer/IDS or course developer, with the tools to build a course or module based on the IT/cybersecurity role of the intended audience.
-Additionally, the National Initiative for Cybersecurity Education (NICE) serves as a national resource for government, industry, academia, and the general public in their quest to learn about cybersecurity awareness, education, careers, and workforce development opportunities and can be used in identifying the organization's workforce.
+The training methodology described in this chapter focuses on providing the training developer / IDS or course developer, with the tools to build a course or module based on the information technology / cyber security role of the intended audience.

-5.2.2 Agency-wide Needs Assessment, Job Task Analysis and Criteria

-Before any training should be created, a Federal Organization should identify their training requirements, tasks and criteria that need to be met.
-Having this fundamental information ensures the training is targeted to meet the Federal Organization's mission and IT/cybersecurity needs, and addresses the variety of roles within the Federal Organization.
+5.2.2 Agency-wide Needs Assessment, Job Task Analysis and Criteria targeted to meet the Federal Organization's mission and information technology / cybersecurity needs, and addresses the variety of roles within the Federal Organization.
 It is suggested the Federal Organization role-based security training be based on the results of a Federal Organization-wide Needs Assessments, which should identify any role-based training requirements.
-This chapter describes, at a high level, the steps to develop the role-based training.
+This chapter describes, at a high level, the steps to develop the role-based security training.